 Kerre is also the founder of Street Riders NYC, a bicycle activism group.

-Stay up-to-date on their Instagram page here or their new website.
-You can also find info on how to volunteer on this page, or if you are unable and still want to support, you can donate to them via Venmo or CashApp, or GoFundMe.
+Stay up-to-date on their Instagram page here or their website.
+You can also find info on how to volunteer on this page, or if you are unable and still want to support, you can donate to them via Venmo, CashApp, or GoFundMe.

-For round-trip/public transit requests, they require 24 hours notice and prioritize emergencies, vaccine appointments and extreme need situations.
+For round-trip/public transit requests, they require 24 hours notice and prioritize emergencies.